Newcastle Coin Dealers

 (what's my 50p worth...) in the shop, but don't offer a free internet pricing service as we derive neither pleasure nor income from it.

-Jemima Puddle-Duck 50p, Offside Rule 50p, Swimmer 50p with lines through the head, Commonwealth Games 2 pounds,
+Olympics judo/wrestling/triathlon/football 50p, Swimmer 50p with lines through the head (error), and Commonwealth Games 2 pounds.

 them can safely be spent.